Brazilian Model Emily Garcia Flaunts Toned Derriere In Backless Jumpsuit

-Brazilian model and social media influencer Emily Garcia turned the heads of her 3.2 million followers Saturday afternoon when she posted a sizzling snap of herself rocking a form fitting backless jumpsuit on Instagram.
+Brazilian model and social media influencer Emily Garcia turned the heads of her 3.2 million followers on Saturday afternoon when she posted a sizzling snap of herself rocking a form-fitting backless jumpsuit on Instagram.

 The jet-black haired vixen wore a racy yet elegant jumpsuit that hugged and accentuated her curvaceous form in all the right places.
 The unique ensemble was a sleek black design that featured a halter top neckline and generous cutouts under the bust.
-The only piece connecting the top to the bottom was a band of fabric against the bottom of her back that zippered down into the high waisted pleated pant bottom.
+The only piece connecting the top to the bottom was a band of fabric against the bottom of her back that zippered down into the high-waisted pleated pant bottom.

-The photo featured Garcia posed against a large window her body facing forward with her head turned to look over her shoulder at the camera with a sultry half smile painted across her face.
+The photo featured Garcia posed against a large window, her body facing forward with her head turned to look over her shoulder at the camera with a sultry half-smile painted across her face.

 The Brazilian bombshell was positioned in front of a gorgeous backdrop as there was a city landscape visible against a clear blue summer sky in the window’s view.